-Resource-rich classroom exhibits from the Hudson Museum stimulate the study of fine arts, language arts or social studies through a mini-exhibit, cultural artifacts and resource materials.
-Classroom exhibits are available for two week loan periods for a rental fee, which includes one-way shipping.
+Hudson Museum Traveling Trunks stimulate the study of fine arts, language arts, or social studies through a mini-exhibit, cultural artifacts and resource materials.
+These classroom exhibits are available for two week loan periods for a rental fee, which includes one-way shipping.
 Borrowers are responsible for return UPS shipping expenses.

 People of the Dawn: Past and Present

 Maine’s Native peoples were and continue to be a significant part of the state’s multi-cultural population.
 Display panels showcase drawings and historic and contemporary photographs that illustrate traditional life from 1600 to the present.
 The exhibit also includes hands-on materials: examples of Wbanaki basketry, birch bark work and other art forms, reference books, videos and audio CDs.

 In Beauty and Harmony: The Navajo and Their Textiles

 This exhibit showcases Navajo weaving but also includes material on other aspects of Navajo culture and traditions.
 Included in the exhibit are books, videos and reference materials, as well as Navajo textiles and weaving tools.

 The Classic period of ancient Maya civilization saw the establishment of extensive settlements and the development of astronomy, art, architecture and writing.
 Contemporary artifacts include a dance mask, textiles, musical instruments and ceramics.
 Video reference materials and a back-strap loom are also included.